mafanedza/writtingassignment/README.md

 my education journey started in a day care centre called calvery, thereafter I went to a primary school called Makwarela.
 When I turned 12 my family moved to Johannesburg in search of greener pastures, that is where I started my high school.
 I went to a secondary school called lethulwazi comprehensive shool, which is in vosloorus, it was in this high school that my love for public speaking and debate was ignited, I took part in a number of different competitions against other schools.
-I finshed my matric in 2015, and I finished top of my class in both mathematics and science.
+I finished my matric in 2015, and I finished top of my class in both mathematics and science.
-I then went to the university of the witwatersrand, where I did my BSc degree in mathematics, corporate finance and investment, after my BSc I did my  Honors degreee in mathematical science at the same institution.
-You probably can already tell that I love mathematics.
+I then went to the university of the witwatersrand, where I did my BSc degree in mathematics, corporate finance and investment, after my BSc I did my  Honors degreee in mathematical science at the same institution, you probably can already tell that I love mathematics.
 My journey at wits wasn't smooth, but I absolutelly enjoyed myself there, I learned a lot of things and I got an amazing network out of it.